DevExpress/testcafe/docs/articles/blog/2019-2-28-testcafe-v1-1-0-released.md

    1) TypeError: foo.match is not a function
 ```

-With v1.1.0, the TypeScript compiler throws an error before test are started:
+With v1.1.0, the TypeScript compiler throws an error before tests are started:

 ```text
 $ testcafe chrome tests.ts